fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> what kind data should be saved in redux store?

 > Should I work for a small or large company?

 > What do you think about a small team versus a big team?